 - the main purpose is to have a lot of fun

 - amount of players is important as you want to have anywhere from 4 to 8 players

 What are the main types of party board games for groups consider?

 There are three distinct types of party card games or board games to consider.

-Third, deduction type of games (e.g., Codenames, Love Letter) where you need to use your analytical skills and follow the game.
+Third, deduction type of games (e.g., Codenames, Love Letter) where you need to use your analytical skills, a bit of strategy and follow the game.

 Lastly, there are also other games that represent hybrid concepts and playing modes of the above types.

 Like any definition, it can be subjective.
 For us, it has to match the following criteria:

 2. Can be played with 4 or more people

 3. Does not require previous board gaming experience